 Best High Chairs to Make it Easier for your Child to Eat

 I recently completed SOS (Sequential Oral Sensory) training to learn how to help more extreme picky eaters.
-One main takeaway from the course was just how many factors can affect a child’s eating. – including their chair!
+One main takeaway from the course was how many factors affect a child’s eating. – including their chair!
 In this blog, I’ll review why this is so important, the best high chairs and how to modify yours to make it more supportive.

-The first step to making it easier to eat, is your child’s chair
+The first step to making it easier to eat is your child’s chair

 Proper support not only makes your child far more comfortable in their seat but also makes it much easier to eat.
-It allows for better hand to mouth coordination and more effortless chewing and swallowing.
-It’s also safer for your baby to be stable in their high chair, to prevent choking.
+It allows for better hand-to-mouth coordination and more effortless chewing and swallowing.
+It’s also safer for your baby to be stable in their high chair to prevent choking.

 Try sitting on a high bar stool with no back rest or foot support and you can see how it becomes harder to eat -even for a seasoned adult!